LucardoNL/NFC-Registrator/readme.md

 ## Other remarks
 The original idea was for the application to use a database for registration management.
 Due to time contraints the scope had to be scaled back and the choice was made to use a csv file based system.

+## Contributing
+The application is not being actively maintained, but feel free to create pull requests if so desired.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details